 - Camping within the area in question is not permitted.
 You are supposed to stick to the waymarked trails.

-- If you haven't booked the "Out and Active" insurance (see here), you will have to cover the costs of the rescue operation.
+- If you don't take out relevant insurance, such as the "Out and Active" (see here), you will have to cover the costs of the rescue operation.
 The problem is that it is quite difficult to get insured in a little town such as Liptovský Mikulaš.
 It doesn't seem to be much easier via the Internet either.

 - See the previous chapter.